33-Year-Old First Baseman – Colorado Rockies

 Mark Reynolds Contract Information:

-Agreed to a one-year, $2 million contract with the Cardinals in December of 2014.
+Agreed to a one-year, $2.6 million contract with the Rockies in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Mark Reynolds – simply subscribe now.